adstuart/azure-vnetflowlogs-wheretoenable/README.md

 ```
 ![](images/2024-05-22-16-53-04.png)

 In the first query above, I am filtering out any Flow Log data that came from my Hub-VNet, ```where FlowLogResourceId !=``` this results in only pulling out data from the Spoke nodes, to get true data throughput figures.
-Notice how the throughput figures are higher in the bottom output.
+Notice how the throughput figures are higher in the second query.

 ### Virtual WAN